 You can read about Bridge as a concept in a previous blog post.
 But to briefly define it, Bridge allows external data to come from any service inside AEM components without development effort (after some initial set up work).
 There is no need to 'teach' your component inventory how to consume data as it is treated in the same way as regular content, provided by authors, not by developers.
 Bridge offers exactly the same revolutionary authoring experience whatever architecture surfaces the data on AEM pages.
 The back-end is based on AEM, the middleware or, soon-to-be front-end, is supported out of the box.
 The default middleware implementation uses Knot.x, but could be easily customised if you would like to use different middleware.

 Next time you are planning new (or redeveloping existing) architecture for your e-commerce based on AEM, or for other solutions combining multiple services, think about the benefits of extracting data from AEM to middleware.
-And, if you care about the author experience, consider Bridge as part of Zen Garden or as a standalone solution.
+And, if you care about the author experience, consider Bridge.
 Feel free to email me for more information or to receive the Solution Brief document for the Bridge.

 People in or team love to share their experience.
 Explore our blog